Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II: Proof of prp:uniform_fourier

 \subsection{A recurrence for Fourier coefficients}

-In order to get started with the proof of Proposition~\ref{prp:uniform_fourier}, we recall the definition of the discrete Fourier coefficients $G_\lambda^{i,b}(h,d)$, which is equation~\eqref{eqn:G_definition}.
+In order to get started with the proof of \propref{prp:uniform_fourier}, we recall the definition of the discrete Fourier coefficients $G_\lambda^{i,b}(h,d)$, which is equation~\eqref{eqn:G_definition}.
 For nonnegative integers $d$ and $\lambda$, for sequences $i:\dN\ra\dN$ (for notational reasons we use, in this section, the function notation $i(\ell)$ to denote the $\ell$-th element) and $b:\dN\ra\dZ$, where $b$ has finite support, and for $h\in\dZ$ we have

 For any $K\geq 0$, we denote by $\mathcal I_K$ the set of sequences $i:\dN\ra\dN$ with support in $[0,K)$ such that $i(\ell+1)-i(\ell)\in \{0,1\}$ for $0\leq \ell<K-1$.
 For $(\delta,\varepsilon)\in \{0,1\}^2$, we define a transformation $T_{\delta,\varepsilon}:\mathcal I_K\ra\mathcal I_K$ by